 Having a good command of language and proficient writing and reading skills is also key for success in this role, due to the amount of legal research and drafting of contracts you may potentially have to do in this role.
 Legal secretaries are also relied upon for proof reading of contracts, agreements and other documents.
 A good command of the English language, and potentially a second language, would also help in the drafting of letters and memos, whilst extending an image of professionalism.

 Possess discretion, tact and an eye for details

-When taking on the role of a legal secretary, it is imperative to practice discretion and tact.
+When taking on the role of a legal secretary, it is imperative to practise discretion and tact.
 The nature of legal work requires certain levels of discretion, especially when handling sensitive matters or confidential agreements between the firm and the client.
-Never talk about your job outside of work, and practice tact when dealing with both internal and external stakeholders.
+Never talk about your job outside of work, and practise tact when dealing with both internal and external stakeholders.